Suffolk Downs: First closure

-In 1986, Odgen Corporation sold the track to Belle Isle Ltd., led by Buddy LeRoux.
+In 1986, Ogden Corporation sold the track to Belle Isle Ltd., led by Buddy LeRoux.
 In 1987, LeRoux threatened to close Suffolk Downs unless the state granted financial concessions to the track.
 In January 1988, the state Legislature gave LeRoux the concessions he asked for, which allowed racing to continue through the 1989 season.
 LeRoux made it known that he would allow the track's license to expire after the concessions expired, under the premise that racing was no longer profitable.
 The track closed after racing on December 30, 1989.
 Races were scheduled for the next day, however, track management canceled them out of fears of vandalism.
 Between 1990 and 1991, there was no racing at Suffolk Downs.

 Reopening

 In May 1991, Sterling Suffolk Racecourse LLC., headed by James B. Moseley and John L. Hall II, leased the track from Belle Isle for $8.5 million.
 The group spent seven months upgrading and remodeling the track.
 On January 1, 1992 racing resumed at Suffolk Downs in front of a crowd of 15,212.
 The track underwent further renovations in 1993, including a new AmTote Spectrum 2000 mutuel system, a newly constructed Clubhouse video lounge, a tribute to MassCap winners in the Grandstand, and a new racing strip.
 In 1995, the track saw the opening of a redesigned Legends Bar & Grill, improvements to the lighting, upgrades to the backstretch and racetrack, and a remodeled paddock and winner's circle.
 Also that year, the MassCap returned from a six-year hiatus.
 Cigar won the race.
 It was his eighth consecutive victory in his Horse of the Year season.
 Cigar won the race the following year to earn his 15th consecutive win.
 The race was attended by 22,000 spectators.

 On May 31, 1997 Suffolk Downs hosted New England's first million racing day, with six stakes races including the MassCap.

 On July 7, 1997, Sterling Suffolk Racecourse LLC purchased the track from Bell Isle.

 On April 9, 1998, James B. Moseley, Suffolk Downs' Chairman of the Board and the man credited with reopening the track, died at the age of 66.
 He was succeeded on the board by his widow, Patricia.

 On June 8, 1998, Suffolk Downs hosted Eddie Andelman's Hot Dog Safari to benefit the Joey Fund/Cystic Fibrosis Foundation.
 The event was attended by 35,000 people.

 On June 19, 1999, Suffolk Downs held its first concert in decades when it hosted the Guinness Fleadh music festival.
 Thirty acts performed during twelve-hour festival, including Elvis Costello, Hootie and the Blowfish, and John Lee Hooker.
 Van Morrison was scheduled to appear but cancelled citing "exhaustion".